 One fascinating fact I discovered not long ago is that a small number of babies born during the Great Depression were actually named Depression.

 At least three of these babies made the news:

-In the New York Times: Norma Depression Jacobs, a baby girl born to Joseph and Sally Jacobs of New York in early 1932.
+In the New York Times: Norma Depression Jacobs, a baby girl born in New York to parents Joseph and Sally Jacobs in early 1932.